 '''

 help(axesGrid)

 Help on GridAxes3DActor in module paraview.servermanager object:

-class GridAxes3DActor(Proxy)

 '''

-'''

-GridAxes3DActor can be used to render a grid in a render view.

-Method resolution order:

-GridAxes3DActor

-Proxv
+Proxy

 builtin.object

 Methods defined here:

 Initialize = aInitialize(self, connection=None, update=True)

 Data descriptors defined here:

 AxesToLabel

 Set the mask to select the axes to label.
-The axes labelled will be a subset of.
+The axes labelled will be a subset,

-→the
+\hookrightarrowof the

 axes selected depending on which faces are also being rendered.

-CullBackface
+Cull Backface

-Set to true to hide faces of the grid facing away from the camera i.e. hide all
+Set to true to hide faces of the grid facing away from the camera i.e. hide,

+-all

+back faces.

 CullFrontface

-Set to true to hide faces of the grid facing towards from the camera i.e. hide.
+Set to true to hide faces of the grid facing towards from the camera i.e.,

-ےall
+⇔hide all

 front faces.

 DataPosition

-If data is being translated, you can show the original data bounds for the axes
+If data is being translated, you can show the original data bounds for the.

+→axes

 instead of the translated bounds by setting the DataPosition to match the

 translation applied to the dataset.

 '''

-2.12 Customizing ParaView
+2.11 Customizing ParaView